 This column displays the Time when the transaction was executed.
 This is stated in the local time zone set in the preferences section.
-To find to how to alter the local time zone click on the “Time Zone” element under Preferences in the content menu navigational tool on the left or click on the link below.
+To find out how to alter the local time zone click on the “Time Zone” element under Preferences in the content menu navigational tool on the left or click on the link below.

 Time Zone – Preferences [Hypertext Link to the section]